 · To become familiar with the rules that govern the use of nouns in well-written sentences

-· To develop basic skills in using different types of nouns in sentences
+· To develop basic skills in the use of nouns in well-written sentences

-· To correctly recognize different types of nouns in pre-written sentences
+· To correctly recognize properly applied nouns from a pre-written sentence

 Feedback and Review:

 A noun is the name of a person, place, thing, or idea.
 Whatever exists, we assume can be named, and that name is a noun.
 A proper noun, which names a specific person, place, or thing (Carlos, Queen Marguerite, Middle East, Jerusalem, Malaysia, Presbyterianism, God, Spanish, Buddhism, the Republican Party), is always capitalized.
 A proper noun used as an addressed person's name is called a noun of address.
 Common nouns name everything else, things that usually are not capitalized.
 For further practice, click here http://www.collegeem.qc.ca/cemdept/anglais/plurals.htm.

 Transfer of Knowledge or Skills:

 Click here http://www.einfoweb.com/grammar/nouns/worksheets/noun_quiz.html for a final review of nouns.
 If you do not have 30 of the 35 problems correct, go back to http://cctc2.commnet.edu/grammar/nouns.htm and review the rules governing the use of nouns.